webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 ---

 ## Analyze Requirements

+After Scenario Planning, you want to analyze the scenario's requirements for the next step in the IEPD development process.

 The information exchange scenario now needs to be broken down into finer detail to understand and document the business context and data requirements.
 There is no prescribed way to to do this, nor is the knowledge of NIEM or XML Schema required.
 The most important idea to keep in mind is that the subject matter experts capture the requirements and analysis with thorough detail.